rcarrata/rcarrata.github.io/_posts/2023-05-24-supply-chain-2.md

 [![](/images/supply_chain7.png "supply_chain")]({{site.url}}/images/supply_chain7.png)

-Alongside, we can see the Risk Score and the Vulnerabilities that affects each layer of our software, and therefore the risks that could be affecting our Supply Chain.
+Alongside, we can see the Risk Score and the Vulnerabilities that affect each layer of our software, and therefore the risks that could be affecting our Supply Chain.

 Furthermore, we will have a Project-Wide dashboard with the Overview of our demo Artifact and software: